External Login - API

 Error

-The API must return HTTP code 401 (Unauthorized) if the Basic authentication is rejected.
+The API must return HTTP code 401 (Unauthorized) and an error

-The API must return HTTP code 403 (Forbidden) if the username and password combination is rejected.
+The API must return HTTP code 400, 401 or 403 and an error

-In all error cases, a technical error message should be added to the return body.
+If other errors occur, the API should return HTTP code 500 or another appropriate error code.
+It is recommended to add a technical error message in to the return body.
 The error message can then later be found in the FoxIDs logs.

 API Sample